SaneshSabu/Lmabda_Function_to_Alert_Unused_EIP/README.md

 # Lmabda_Function_to_Alert_on_Unused_EIP
-Lambda Function that finds and sends alert via SNS, Helps to have a check on billing.
+Lambda Function that finds Unused EIP and sends alert via SNS, Helps to have a check on billing.